Anarchism in the Philippines: The rise of Communism

 As part of the May Fourth Movement, Chinese anarchists established a cell in Manila, where they published anarchist literature for distribution throughout Southeast Asia.
 However, the dissolution of the UOD had already caused much the anarchist movement to go into remission throughout the archipelago.
 Anarchist ideas would persist among the peasantry, particularly within peasant unions such as the Aguman ding Maldang Talapagobra (AMT; League of Poor Workers), a front of the Socialist Party of the Philippines.
-These anarchist ideas was facilitated through literature introduced by Isabelo de los Reyes and Dominador Gómez within the Socialist Party.
+These anarchist ideas were facilitated through literature introduced by Isabelo de los Reyes and Dominador Gómez within the Socialist Party.
 In the wake of the Russian Revolution, Marxism-Leninism began to take root in left-wing circles during the 1920s.
 Under the influence of the Partido Obrero de Filipinas, the COF became affiliated with the Red International of Labor Unions in 1927.
 This affiliation provoked a split between moderates and revolutionaries within the COF, eventually causing the disintegration of the union.
 In 1930, the Communist Party of the Philippines emerged from this split and began centralizing control of the workers' movement.
 The Communist Party was initially outlawed by the Supreme Court, but was later legalized after the Commonwealth of the Philippines was established, due to the growing threats from the Empire of Japan.

 When the Japanese occupation of the Philippines began, a resistance movement was organized in the archipelago to wage a guerilla war against the occupation forces.
 Peasants led by Juan Feleo organized the Hukbalahap, which played a key role in wresting control of Luzon from the Japanese Empire.
 In 1945, the Japanese-sponsored Second Philippine Republic was brought down and the Commonwealth re-established.

 Shortly following the independence of the Third Philippine Republic, Feleo was assassinated by the administration of Manuel Roxas, beginning the Hukbalahap Rebellion against the republic.
 After negotiations between the two sides failed, the Hukbalahap forces began to dwindle.
 The rebellion was finally put down in 1954 and the guerilla leader Luis Taruc was forced to surrender.
 The Communist Party was once again outlawed and continued repression caused their movement to falter during the 1960s.
 This led to the First Great Rectification Movement, in which the Nationalist Youth (KM) led by Jose Maria Sison began to criticize the old Communist Party for its failures and initiated a process intended to revitalize the communist movement.